 {{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

-Elephants — The Elephant Valley Project
+Elephants — the Elephant Valley Project

 Visits are conducted in small groups of four to six people maximum, guided by English-speaking staff and Bunong mahouts.
 You often walk several kilometers through dense forest, sometimes in the river, to follow the elephants.
 Physical contact is limited — you observe, photograph, and understand.
-It’s slow, sometimes unpredictable, and always moving.
+It's slow, sometimes unpredictable, always moving.

 {{COMPONENT_MONDULKIRI_CTA_ELEPHANTS}}